University Campus Life Policies

 Residence Hall Regulations

 Each residence is supervised by a Residence Director who is a member of the administrative staff of the University.
 The director is assisted by student resident assistants, who are carefully chosen and trained for this important responsibility.

-Residence halls are closed during official University holiday periods.
-There are options to stay during holidays via application only.
+Residence halls are normally closed during official University holiday periods.

 New students who desire to have a room reserved in a residence hall should contact the Office of Admissions for next steps.
 Those steps should be completed at the earliest possible time prior to the opening of the semester to which the student is applying.

 Burns, Cobbs and West Devereaux Apartments for Independent Students

 The University has a limited number of unfurnished apartments available for rental to independent students.
 If married, at least one spouse must be classified as a full-time student, taking a minimum course load of 9 credit hours each semester.
 A prospective student’s name will be placed on the apartment waiting list only after his/her application for admission to the University has been accepted and the required deposit has been paid.
 Students who desire information about married student housing and the application process should contact the Office of Residential Life.
 Please see the Residential Life office for additional qualifying criteria.

 The Career Development Office provides guidance and career assessment services and resources for students and alumni, information concerning vocational opportunities, and the job search process including resume review.